Life Drawing Diaries: Part 1

 Tomorrow there’s a reunion for Business a.m., a daily newspaper where I worked as a designer in the early 2000s.

-But the newspaper was beautifully designed, winning numerous awards for its bold typography and attention-grabbing layouts in elegant shades of teal and rust on pink paper.
+The newspaper was beautifully designed, winning numerous awards for its bold typography and attention-grabbing layouts in elegant shades of teal and rust on pink paper.
 We had a fantastic art director (Hello Mike!) and every now again I got to flex my creative muscles with a fabulous advertising feature or a brand extension like this directory.

 Read More